 So who knows?
-Maybe I’m right, after all.
-Maybe one night, as he leaned on his elbows against the long, oak bar, God just liked the way we looked as we danced to one of his favorite songs.
-So much so that he gave a wink to the manager which silently said, “See them kids over there?
+Maybe I’m right after all.
+Maybe one night, as he leaned on his elbows against the long oak bar, God just liked the way we looked as we danced to one of his favorite songs.
+So much so that he gave a wink to the manager, which silently said, “See them kids over there?
 I like them two.
-They got any problems while they’re here, sort it out, would ya?
+If they got any problems while they’re here, sort it out, would ya?
 And get ’em something nice on my tab.”

 One hell of a joint.

-Oriel’s name and some biographical information has been changed to respect he privacy.
-She is aware, and happy, that this story has been published.
+Oriel’s name and some biographical information have been changed to respect her privacy.
+She is aware and happy that this story has been published.
 Ain’t she dreamy?